 Welcome to Wild Earlswood

-We are launching Wild Earlswood - for the wildlife of our local green spaces south of Reigate and Redhill, Surrey, including Earlswood Common, Redhill Common and Felland Copse.
+Wild Earlswood is a group of local volunteers.
+We are interested in the wildlife of our local green spaces - specifically focusing on south of Reigate and Redhill, Surrey, including Earlswood Common, Redhill Common and Felland Copse.

-We are motivated by the pandemic and climate crisis to create this local action group for the benefit of the natural environment while also increasing our engagement with and enjoyment of our green spaces.
+Wild Earlswood launched in early 2021.
+We have been motivated by the pandemic and climate crisis to create this local action group for the benefit of the natural environment, while also increasing our engagement with and enjoyment of our green spaces.

 We are open to all and hope you will join us.

 We started this project with a survey of local residents views about our local commons.